- Blog

 Answer yes or no to each question:

-- Do multiple people (for example, 3 or more) need simultaneous access?
+- Do 3 or more people need simultaneous access?

-- Do you detect recurring critical errors (for example, several times per week)?
+- Do you detect critical errors several times per week?

-- Do you dedicate a relevant amount of hours per month (for example, 15-20 hours or more) to repetitive tasks in Excel?
+- Do you dedicate 15-20 hours or more per month to repetitive tasks in Excel?

-- Do you reject opportunities because Excel cannot handle the volume?
+- Do you reject opportunities because Excel can't handle the volume?

 - Do you need to know who made what change and when?